Room with a view: America’s highest penthouses

 Central Park Tower penthouse, Manhattan, New York: 1,550 feet (472m)

 Of course, though, it's all about the views.
-With pristine panorama of one of the world's most exciting cities, this apartment truly is one of a kind.
+With a pristine panorama of one of the world's most exciting cities, this apartment truly is one of a kind.

 Loved this?
 Step inside more awesome luxury homes around the world